ajsmith607/ajsmith/content/portfolio/index.md

 My original historical research into the family of Edward H. Mills of Brooktondale New York.
 My design, code and copy.

-A responsive Hugo website hosted on Github Pages and based on a custom SASS base theme.
+A responsive Hugo website based on my own custom, configurable SASS base theme and utilizing Git Large File Storage.

 <br/>